 Quantifying recovery pathways: Recovery capital as a system of measurement and planning

-This section addresses the question of pathways to recovery including candidate mechanisms that predict recovery change and the emergence of a metric, recovery capital, that has been operationalised to quantify recovery growth and wellbeing (Cano et al, 2017).
+This section addresses the question of pathways to recovery including candidate mechanisms that predict recovery change and the emergence of the metric ‘recovery capital’, which has been operationalised to quantify recovery growth and wellbeing (Cano et al, 2017).
 The concept of ‘negative recovery capital’ is introduced to examine factors that can act as a barrier to effective recovery progress.
 Early empirical evidence about recovery pathways and mechanisms was provided by Moos (2007).
-His review of the evidence on the psychological mechanisms underpinning recovery concluded that there were two fundamental interpersonal processes – social learning (in which role models provide an example of how to live recovery) and ‘social control’ (through which group members will learn and conform to the group’s norms).
+His review of the evidence on the psychological mechanisms underpinning recovery concluded that there were two fundamental interpersonal processes – social learning (in which role models provide an example of how to live recovery) and social control (through which group members will learn and conform to the group’s norms).
 In addition, opportunities for social learning by observing and imitating the recovery behaviours of more experienced peers in recovery promote the two changes – first, the development of coping skills, and second, the development of and engagement in rewarding alternative activities other than substance use (e.g., school and work, physical activity), which can promote recovery and protect against relapse (Bickel & Vuchinich, 2000).
-Over time, positive attitudes, beliefs and expectations that support sustained recovery come to dominate the individual’s value system.
+Over time, positive attitudes, beliefs, and expectations that support sustained recovery come to dominate the individual’s value system.

 The intrinsically social component of the majority of recovery pathways is further illustrated by the work of Litt and colleagues (2009).
 In this randomised controlled trial, people who completed residential detoxification from alcohol were randomly allocated to either ‘treatment as usual’ (which was standard aftercare) or to a ‘network support’ condition that involved developing a relationship with at least one non-drinking peer.
 Compared to standard aftercare, those who added at least one non-drinking member to their social network showed a 27% increase at 12 months post-treatment in the likelihood of treatment success (defined as being without alcohol 90% of the time).

 In a secondary analysis of Project MATCH data, Longabaugh et al. (2010) found that greater opposition to a person's drinking from within their social network predicted more days without alcohol use both during and after treatment, and fewer heavy drinking days post-treatment.
 In addition, less frequent drinking within the person's social network predicted more days without alcohol use during and after treatment.
-The role of social norms was also a key feature of Best et al.’s (2008) United Kingdom study of recovery pathways, in which sustained recovery was associated with moving away from drug using or drinking networks and actively engaging in social networks supportive of recovery.
+The role of social norms was also a key feature of Best et al.’s (2008) United Kingdom study of recovery pathways, in which sustained recovery was associated with moving away from drug-using or drinking networks and actively engaging in social networks supportive of recovery.
 Thus, changes in social networks and identities are associated both with the initiation of recovery and with managing and sustaining the ongoing recovery journey.

 Social capital and recovery capital